mattmessinger/boise-angularjs-gae-demo/README.md

   # build the UI for running with backend. this puts the "dist" folder in git/segment/server/web.
   > grunt build --force

-Server:

 To build and run the server:

   # one time setup
-  Install Google App Engine SDK for Python: https://cloud.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python
+  - Install Google App Engine SDK for Python: https://cloud.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python
+  - Create a new GCP Project: https://cloud.google.com/
+  - Edit the server/app.yaml file - change "application: XXXXX" to the  "Project ID" your GCP Project

-  # run the local development server:
+  # run the local development server
-  > cd git/segment
+  > cd git/boise-angularjs-gae-demo

-  # build the UI as described above
   > ~/google_appengine/dev_appserver.py server

+  # deploy to production
+  > cd git/boise-angularjs-gae-demo
+  > ~/google_appengine/appcfg.py update  server